adraf/Dan-Batchelor/README.md

 }
 ```

 I then used these modal boxes within the photography and project sections of the site, to be able to cycle through the images.
-The thought of users having to open and close each indivisual image to get a higher resolution version didn't make sense, so the ability to cycle through all images once you have opened the higher resolution version, worked best.
+The thought of users having to open and close each individual image to get a higher resolution version didn't make sense, so the ability to cycle through all images once you have opened the higher resolution version worked best.

 ### Video Filter

 I wanted users to have the ability to filter all the video content on the videography page by project if they wished.
-This was brokem up into the ability to show all (the default view on opening the page), and the filter function, based on which menu option the user had clicked.
+This was broken up into the ability to show all (the default view on opening the page), and the filter function, based on which menu option the user had clicked.

 ```
 // Video Filter